The Ice Age Cometh – climate change explained in three graphs

 The Big Picture

 An Ice Age is a significant period of time (millions of years) when permanent ice exists at both poles.
 In the Earth’s 4,600,000,000-year-long history (4.6Ga) we have good evidence for at least 7 Ice Ages, but there were probably more.
 Each lasted around 20-50 million years and together make up around 4% of geological time.
-They are not regularly spaced in time and show no correlation with major tectonic events or atmospheric CO2 levels.
+Ice Ages are not regularly spaced in time, and they show no apparent correlation with major tectonic events or atmospheric CO2 levels.

 What caused them?
 Speculative theories abound but we just don’t know.

-The Holocene itself is the last of a series of a series of at least 40 similar brief pauses and partial retreats of ice within the Quaternary.
-Each lasted 10-15000 years.
-The interglacial that immediately preceded the Holocene is called the Eemian, but none of the others have been given names.
-The Eemian reached its maximum warmth 125,000 ago.
+The Holocene itself is one of a series of a series of at least 40 similar brief pauses and partial retreats of ice within the Quaternary Ice Age, each of which lasted 10-15000 years.
+The interglacial that immediately preceded the Holocene is called the Eemian - none of the others have been given names, at least that I know of.
+The Eemian reached its maximum warmth around 120,000 years ago.

 A Reflection on Deep Time

-At the most fundamental level, Earth’s history is divided into four vast periods of time called Eons.
-Using geologist’s shorthand, where Ka is one thousand years: Ma is 1 million years and Ga is 1 billion years, they are:
+Earth’s history is divided into four vast periods of time called Eons.
+Eons are then subdivided into increasingly shorter periods of time known as Eras, Periods, Epochs and Stages.
+Using geologist’s shorthand, where Ka is one thousand years: Ma is 1 million years and Ga is 1 billion years, the Eons are:

 the PHANEROZOIC (0 to 543Ma).